SpedySpedy Docs

 Connecting a Git Provider

-Link your GitHub, GitLab, or Bitbucket account to Spedy so that code activity shows up on your tickets automatically.
+Link your GitHub or Bitbucket account to Spedy so that code activity shows up on your tickets automatically.

 1. Go to Settings and open the Integrations page